Kexueyi/CVCL2024-repro/README.md

 #### Generate Trials
 We generate trials for the KonkObject dataset as described in paper's supplementary material, after filtering using baby's vocabulary, producing 5 trials per image and 85 trials per category, 5440 trials in total.
 Details can be found in `generate_trials.py`.

+Generated trials can be foun in `trials/DIY_trials` folder.
+Detials can be found in `trials/README.md`.

 ## Run